roelderickx/hikingmap/render_mapnik/README.md

 | `-y` | Temp waypoints file to render.
 This is used to render the distance each kilometer or mile, hikingmap will save those waypoints as a temporary GPX file.
 | `-v, --verbose` | Display extra information while processing.
 | `-h, --help` | Display help
-| `inputfiles` | The GPX track(s) to follow.
-More than one GPX file can be given, the script will render all tracks given.
+| `gpxfiles` | The GPX track(s) to render.

+## Configuration

 Apart from these parameters there are some specific parameters for this renderer.
-They need to be configured in the file render_mapnik.config.xml:
+They need to be configured in the file render_mapnik.config.xml.
+An example is included in this repository:

 ```
 <?xml version="1.0" encoding="utf-8"?>